 So, what fabric do you need instead?

 I would absolutely recommend using a fabric that is tightly woven and an even weave.
-My favourite options are 100% cotton or linen, Kona Cotton, or calico fabric.
+My favourite options are 100% cotton or linen, Kauffman Essex Cotton-Linen Blend, or calico fabric.
 As the weave is much tighter on this type of fabric, you can be much more precise when you embroider, meaning you can follow the pattern or design you are stitching much more closely.